unrealwork/axibase-collector/jobs/docker.md

 ## Validation

-Login into ATSD UI and verify that the Docker host is displayed on Entities: Docker Hosts page.
+Login into ATSD and verify that the Docker host is displayed on Entities: Docker Hosts page.

 ## Testing